 - Finish filling with soil and water again.

-- Once the rose is planted you can prune the top growth.
+- Once the rose is planted you can prune the top growth slightly, to lessen the transplant stress.

 Watering Your Roses